- Share Content Marketing Traits Crucial to Success [Infographic] on Facebook

-With 71 percent of marketers increasing spend on content marketing in the coming year, there’s no doubt that this job title will be in demand for some time to come.
-But what are the skillsets and characteristics of a rockstar content marketer?
-(Or if you’re lucky enough to have an entire team of content marketers, then what are the key disciplines needed amongst that team?)
+With a majority of marketers increasing spend on content marketing every year, there’s no doubt this job title will be in demand for some time to come.
+But what are the skillsets and characteristics of rockstar content marketers?
+If you’re lucky enough to have an entire team of content marketers, what are the key disciplines needed amongst that team?
 The following infographic provides the anatomy of this “dream” content marketing person:

-Below, we will dive deeper into each of the skills or traits, starting at Strategic Thinker and going clockwise.
+We dive deeper into each of the skills or traits below, starting at Strategic Thinker and going clockwise.

-56% of B2B marketers do not have a documented content marketing strategy, and this is definitely a problem, Marketers must have a strategy in place to produce content that is cohesive and actionable.
-The perfect content marketer will have a list of several goals and make sure that every piece of content drives towards that goal.
-Some examples of goals can be:
+Fifty six percent of B2B marketers do not have a documented content marketing strategy, and this is a problem.
+Content marketers must have a strategy in place to produce cohesive and actionable content.
+The perfect content marketer has a list of several goals and ensures every piece of content drives towards that goal.
+Some examples of goals include:

 - Increase site traffic, brand awareness or lead generation